-Your SAIT experience amounts to more than the grade point average (GPA) that appears on your transcript.
-Your education is built on everything you do while you're a student — inside and outside of the classroom.
-A Co-Curricular Record (CCR) provides you with an official document that complements your transcript and shows employers the transferable skills and competencies you've achieved through co-curricular experiences.
+Your SAIT experience amounts to more than your grade point average (GPA).
+Your education is built on everything you do while you're a student — inside and outside the classroom.
+A Co-Curricular Record (CCR) is an official document that complements your academic transcript.

-A CCR helps you track, reflect on and showcase the skills you gain through volunteering, club membership, mentoring, tutoring and more.
-A strong CCR will provide potential employers with a more comprehensive view of what you can offer to their organizations.
+A CCR helps you track, reflect on and showcase the essential skills you gain through volunteering, club membership, mentoring, tutoring and more.
+A strong CCR gives potential employers a more comprehensive view of what you have to offer.

 The benefits of participating

 How to participate

 Many SAIT-based activities are eligible for CCR credit and more are being added every day.
 Talk to your activity leaders to find out more about the credit you're earning already.
 Track your CCR activities and find available opportunities through My Career Hub.

 Approved CCR activities include: